juancarloscastillo/chilegapstime/README.md

-# chilegapstime
+# Changes in perception and justification of inequality in Chile 1999-2019

-Changes in perception and justification of inequality in Chile
+(repo chilegapstime)